Updated Choices For Java Updates

 The Oracle OpenJDK binaries are therefore an option that is free for use in production and has regular updates.
 The drawback to this option is that there is no long-term support (LTS) for any of these releases.
 Oracle OpenJDK 11.0.2, also released last month is the last update for JDK 11.
 To continue to get the latest updates, users will need to update their entire JDK every six months (to keep pace with the new JDK release cadence).

 When considering the use of a free distribution a critical consideration should be how updates get included.
 Oracle will only be contributing the source code of updates to the current OpenJDK project (the next update will, therefore, be part of the OpenJDK 12 project).
 For those security patches and bug fixes to be included in an OpenJDK 8 binary, it is necessary to backport the changes.
 Red Hat has recently taken over as the project lead of OpenJDK 8 after Oracle resigned this position.
 When and if updates get backported will determine how quickly free binaries will be aligned with the current JDK version.

 It is also worth noting that Amazon has stated that their intention is “targeted backports from newer releases”; ones that they consider important for their customers, i.e., users of Amazon Web Services (AWS).
 This will lead to some potential divergence between Corretto and other free OpenJDK distributions.

-The next scheduled update for Java is in April, so you still have a couple of months to consider your options.
+So you still have a couple of months to consider your options before the next scheduled date.
 Which one will you choose?